ShlomoWind/summary-project-Muezzin/README.md

 #  summary-project-Muezzin
+## It's still in writing - don't treat it as such😜
 I decided to do the transcription logic only after saving in Mongo and perform a retrieval from Mongo and transcription, and then update the elastic